-Kamala Harris releases new details of her health care plan
+Harris health plan stops short of overhaul Sanders envisions

 The issue also has posed some problems for the California senator.

-Harris is a supporter of Vermont Sen. Bernie Sanders’ “Medicare for All” legislation, but she still envisions a role for the private system — just as long as it takes its lead from the government.
-Medicare for All would replace the Affordable Care Act with a single-payer health plan for all Americans.
+Harris is a supporter of Vermont Sen. Bernie Sanders’ “Medicare for All” legislation, but the plan that she released on Monday stops short of the full-scale overhaul that Sanders has envisioned.
+While Harris would still replace the Affordable Care Act with a single-payer health plan for all Americans, she is splitting with Sanders on some of the key details.

-Harris is splitting with Sanders, a rival for the 2020 Democratic nomination, in slowing the transition to a single-payer system to 10 years instead of the four he has proposed.
+Harris differs with the Vermont senator, a rival for the 2020 Democratic nomination, in slowing the transition to a single-payer system to 10 years instead of the four he has proposed.
+She still envisions a role for the private system — just as long as it takes its lead from the government.
 And Harris is, for the first time, addressing how she would pay for a sweeping health care overhaul that Sanders has estimated could cost as much as $40 trillion over one decade.

 The debate over national health care policy has been one of the most animating features of the race for the Democratic presidential nomination.
 And for Harris, it has been one that has put on display the tension between her pragmatic inclinations and a desire to meet the demands of an energized progressive base seeking a liberal agenda to counter President Donald Trump.